ericspod/Eidolon/INSTALLATION.md

 For these platforms you should not need to compile since shared objects are included in the repository.

 For all platforms it requires:
- * Python 3.6 (version 2.7 is technically supported but untested)
+ * Python 3.6 (version 2.7 is technically supported but considered legacy)
  * PyQt 4.10.4+ or 5.*
  * Numpy 1.8.0+
  * SciPy 0.13.3+